gillesev/Development/README.md

 small c# library that can hook into a 3nd party synchronous non blocking messaging API.
 More specifically an API that would expose a shape of APIs like:
-- void send(string msg): to send the message as a string
+- int send(string msg): to send the message as a string (non blocking)
-- bool received(): returns true if there are new incoming msg responses
+- bool received(): returns true if there ia a new message to read
-- string read(): to read new messages as string
+- string read(): to read a new message as a string

 AND